Come and celebrate the return of opera to the Grand Opera House Belfast in September 2022.

 - Hear what our audiences had to say about Cameron Menzies’s production of ‘La Bohème’ in Belfast: click here

 Youth, School and Community Groups are welcome to join us for a series of free creative workshops, ‘Come and Sing’ events, pop-up performances and our open dress rehearsal for ‘La Traviata’ from 5-9 September in the Grand Opera House.
 These events are made possible by generous support from the Garfield Weston Foundation and our Principal Funder, the Arts Council of Northern Ireland.
-Find out more and register your interest by clicking here.
+Find out more and book places by clicking here.

 'Opera Now' five star review of Cameron Menzies' 2021 production of 'La Bohème'